raspberrypilearning/sensory-gadget/en/step_3.md

 --- collapse ---
 ---
-title: My wires or components wont stay in place
+title: My wires or components won't stay in place
 ---

 Some connections are stronger than others so you might find that you need to use tape to keep your wires connected to your components or to hold your components in place on your gadget.
 Look at the instructions above to 'secure wires and components using tape'.